facebookresearch/Mephisto/docs/web/docs/guides/upgrade_to_1/guide.md

     npm install --save mephisto-task@2
     npm install --save bootstrap-chat@2 # if applicable
     ```
+3. For webapps using `mephisto-task`: Migrate any usage of `sendMessage` in your front-end code to `sendLiveUpdate`.
-3. [Migrate your run scripts](../run_scripts) to use the newly introduced syntax, aimed to reduce boilerplate.
+4. [Migrate your run scripts](../run_scripts) to use the newly introduced syntax, aimed to reduce boilerplate.

 :::info